chef/chef-server/README.md

 **Pull Request [Response Time Maximum](https://github.com/chef/chef-oss-practices/blob/main/repo-management/repo-states.md)**: 14 days

 NOTE: we know we have a backlog, and are working through it, but this applies for new requests.

-This repository is the central repository for the Chef Server.
+This repository is the central repository for the Chef Infra Server.

-If you want to file an issue about Chef Server or contribute a change, you're in the right place.
+If you want to file an issue about Chef Infra Server or contribute a change, you're in the right place.

 If you need to file an issue against another Chef project, you can find a list of projects and where to file issues in the [community contributions section](https://docs.chef.io/community_contributions/#issues-and-bug-reports) of the [Chef docs](https://docs.chef.io).